debauchee/barrier-wiki/Bulding-on-Windows.md

 ## Procedure

 ### The Barrier Program
-- Clone the Barrier github repository
+- Clone the Barrier repository from GitHub
 - Customize winbuild_env.bat (see below)
 - Run clean_build.bat
 - If the build succeeds your binaries will be in build/bin/{Debug,Release}